 The project aims to create stronger communities in Leeds by offering practical environmental activities that inspire communities to help make their local areas greener and nicer places to live, and in turn tackle issues within the areas they work.

-The Urban Oasis project encourages people to improve their physical and mental wellbeing by joining in campaigns such as Get fit, Get Fed, Get Active - a scheme aimed at tacking a wide range of challenges faced by families, especially during the long summer holidays.
+The Urban Oasis project encourages people to improve their physical and mental wellbeing by joining in campaigns such as Go Wild - a scheme aimed at tacking a wide range of challenges faced by families, especially during the long summer holidays.

 It is widely recognised that this particular duration can be hard for families - both financially and socially.
 The scheme aims to address these barriers by offering a variety of exciting outdoor sessions that encourage families to explore their local green spaces & enjoy a free healthy lunch.
 During the session families can also be given advice about meal planning, budgeting and signposted to services that offer further support, specific to their needs.

 Following on from the success of previous years, Mears and Groundwork are pleased to announce that for this summer holiday we will be running sessions from week commencing 30th July 2018, in the following locations:

 Every Wednesday & Thursday at Killingbeck Pond